Identify and explain food safety hazards in a kitchen

 - what could have been differently to ensure safety.

-- Pupils come together after allocated time to watch each group’s drama.
+- pupils come together after allocated time to watch each group’s drama.

-- If possible, each group could put their dramas together as a sequence and present it to another class or at an assembly.
+- if possible, each group could put their dramas together as a sequence and present it to another class or at an assembly.

 Cross-curricular links